Clinton-Davis/peninsulaballet/README.md

 ### Surface
-* Pictures that are hole page backgrounds are chosen for there grace and elegance witch gives an almost romantic feel that ballet has, they were chosen to inspire and instil the desire for the inner ballerina, each page has a different picture, depending on what information is in the forefront.
+* The whole page background pictures were chosen for there grace and elegance, whitch gives an almost romantic feel that ballet has.
+They were chosen to inspire and instil the desire for the inner ballerina.
+Each page has a different picture, depending on what information is in the forefront.
-* Font I have chosen for the Headings, I opted for its easy to read and elegance, slightly slanty but clear.
+* The heading font I Chose is *Italianno*.
+I chose it for its readability and elegant apperance.
+It has a script like apperance but is clear.
-The paragraphs font is clear and easy to read and gives it a modern feel, the synergy of the two fonts gives the impression of keeping with tradition with modern stylings.
+The paragraphs font I chose is *Exo*.
+It is clear and easy to read and gives a moden feel.
 * There are multiple options for downloading pdfs.

 ---